 North London real estate guide & listings for sale

-In North London, the majority of buildings are single detached homes, and the rest are mainly large apartment buildings and small apartment buildings.
-This area also has a good variety of housing sizes - it is quite easy to find houses ranging from lofts to four or more bedrooms.
-Homeowners occupy about 55% of the units in North London while the rest are rented.
-A majority of the housing growth in this neighbourhood took place pre-1960.
+In North London, about 55% of dwellings are single detached homes, while large apartment buildings and small apartment buildings are also present in the housing stock.
+This part of the city is primarily composed of three bedroom and four or more bedroom homes.
+Homeowners occupy roughly 55% of the units in the neighbourhood and 45% are rented.
+Most of the housing growth in this neighbourhood happened before the 1960s.

 In North London, parents and their kids will typically be able to get to schools and daycares by walking.
 At the primary level, there are both public and private schools.
 With respect to eating, it is very often practical for home buyers in North London to shop for their groceries on foot.
 In addition, there is typically a restaurant or cafe just around the corner.
 It is also easy to reach a variety of clothing stores on foot.